 In my annual winery tours of Niagara, I will definitely be sourcing some pawpaws to try!
 There is a resurgence in interest, awareness, and cultivation of this native fruit.
 Just imagine the delicious food you can collect from your own garden for your table – and I’m sure wildlife from the area would be only too happy to help you with any ‘lost’ fruit!

 *I have to admit (very sadly) that I have seen but not yet tasted an Ontario pawpaw.
+I scoured every local market in the area near Niagara on the Lake at the right timing/season – no luck.
 The ones I photographed above were on private property.
 I have read many accounts of what it tastes like and am going with the banana/mango description though others say it tastes a little like melon or custard since it’s from the custard apple family.
-They also smell heavenly – a sweet scent with hints of pineapple, guava, or banana.
+They also smell heavenly – a sweet scent with hints of pineapple, guava, or banana – this I can attest to.
 If you’ve tasted one, please add a comment about it’s sweetness, colour, flavour and texture!

 Resources ~ Begin Your Reading Here